 The Public Prescription Drug Insurance Plan is administered by the Régie de l'assurance maladie du Québec and is intended for persons who are not eligible for a private group insurance plan covering prescription drugs, for persons age 65 or over, and for recipients of last-resort financial assistance and other holders of a claim slip (carnet de réclamation).
 Children of persons registered for the public plan are also covered by that plan. must pay a premium (between $0 and $640 from July 1, 2015 to June 30, 2016), whether or not they purchase prescription drugs.

 The premium is collected every year by the Ministère du Revenu du Québec when income tax returns are filed.
-For example, the premium for 2012 will be collected in the spring 2013, when income tax returns for the 2012 taxation year are filed.
+For example, the premium for 2013 was collected in the spring 2014, when income tax returns for the 2013 taxation year are filed.
 Persons who pay a premium to the public plan must complete Schedule K of their Québec income tax return.

 The amount of the annual premium varies depending on net family income.
 This amount is in effect from July 1 to June 30 of the following year, and the maximum amount of the premium is adjusted on July 1 of each year.